All of the data collected throughout your career transfers.

 Identify what it is you don’t like, so you don't make decisions based on impulse.
 When you aren’t clear about what you don’t like it’s difficult to make a change because you try to make a change all over instead of in layers.

-The second step is to understand what you truly want to do.
-This is usually the most difficult question for many people to answer.
+Step 2: Understand what you truly want to do.
+This is usually the most difficult question for many people to answer when researching careers.

 But, this step is necessary because it is important to gather data points.
 Do more research about yourself, of what you want and what you don't want.